Economic history of the United Kingdom: 19th century

 19th century Britain was the world's richest and most advanced economy, while 19th century Ireland experienced the worst famine in Europe in that century.
 Real GDP per person almost doubled in the 90 years between 1780 and 1870, when it reached $3263 per capita.
 This was one third greater than GDP per person in the United States, and 70% more than both France and Germany.
 The economy was the most industrialised in the world, with one-third of the population employed in manufacturing by 1870 (concurrently one-sixth of the workforce in the United States was employed in manufacturing).
-The level of quantifiable steam power (in both industry and railroad travel), was gauged at 7,600 hp in 1880, only excelled by the United States.
+The level of quantifiable steam power (in both industry and railroad travel), was gauged at 7,600 hp in 1880, only exceeded by the United States.
 Urbanisation was so intense that by 1901 80% of the British population lived in towns.
 The number of towns with a population over 50,000 reached 32 between 1847 and 1850, double that of Germany and almost five times that of the United States.
 By 1901 there were 74 British towns which met the 50,000 minimum threshold.